-'''

-$ HOME=${PWD}/out launch_cvd
+\$ HOME=\${PWD}/out launch_cvd

-'''

-At this point, the Cuttlefish target will start with your custom-built Android running inside and print messages to the command line.
+At this point, the Cuttlefish target will start with your custom-built Android running inside and print messages to the command line1.
 However Cuttlefish itself won't be visible.
-You'll need to use a Chrome-based browser (Firefox will NOT work) and direct it to localhost:8443.
+You'll need to use a Chrome-based browser (Firefox will NOT work) and direct it to https://localhost:8443 - do not omit the "https" or it won't work.
 You will likely need to accept some security exceptions to access the web page on which you'll see a device listed since it doesn't have a proper certificate.
 Once you click on the device you'll then see the Cuttlefish device interface.

-If you are seeing errors regarding "kvm" then see the next section.
+1 If you are seeing errors regarding "kvm" then see the next section.

-You can stop Cuttlefish on the command line as well: \$ HOME=\${PWD}/out stop\cvd
+You can stop Cuttlefish on the command line as well: \$ HOME=\${PWD}/out stop_cvd